Kurd Qaburstan: History

 The upper mound of Kurd Qaburstan was first occupied early in the 3rd millennium BC.
-Occupation spread to the lower town early in the 2nd millennium BC (Middle Bronze Age) and the city reached its maximum extent during the Old Babylonian period and into the Mitanni period (Late Bronze Age).
+Occupation spread to the lower town early in the 2nd millennium BC (Middle Bronze Age) and the city reached its maximum extent during the Old Babylonian period and into the Mitanni period (Middle Bronze to early Late Bronze Age).
+During the Late Bronze Age occupation retreated to the high mound and the northeastern lower town.
 Afterward, occupation was very light and restricted to the upper mound through the Sassanian period.